kempff/python-solar/README.md

 ## Installation

-The project requires InfluxDB and Graphana.
+The project requires InfluxDB and Grafana.

 ### Influx DB